KrishBharadwaj5678/Inspire-Vista/README.md

 # 🌟 InspireVista

-**InspireVista** is a simple yet powerful Python-based Motivational Quotes Generator designed to lift your spirits and help you seize the day!
+**InspireVista** is a simple yet powerful Python based Motivational Quotes Generator designed to lift your spirits and help you seize the day!

 ---